 With that in mind, it is imperative that you hold to storytelling norms.
 A children’s book still needs a beginning, middle, and end.
 Showing is still more important than telling.
 Picking a theme and holding to it is still a necessity.

 The basic design of your story won’t be changing.
 So, start out like any storyteller with some outlining and basic character design.
-Treat these children’s book just like a novel or screenplay or any other written work.
+Treat these children’s books just like a novel or screenplay or any other written work.

 What is unique for children’s books?